hackthebois/drunk-knight/README.md

 * Have fun and drink responsibly!

 ## Note
 All gameplay takes place on one device, with no physical cards being dealt out.
 This allows for a convenient and easy-to-setup game experience.
+Players must first sign up on our website to create their own personal decks of cards.

 ## License